-The State, in its discretion, may monitor Contractor's performance of its obligations under this Contract using procedures as determined by the State.
+The State, the federal government, and any other duly authorized agent of a governmental agency, in its discretion, may monitor Contractor's performance of its obligations under this

+Contract using procedures as determined by the State or that governmental entity.
 The State shall monitor Contractor's performance in a manner that does not unduly interfere with Contractor's performance of the Work.